husniadil/cursor-tools/docs/playwright-connect.md

-Querying Perplexity AI using sonar-pro for: How can I connect to an already running Chrome window or instance using Playwright?
+Querying Perplexity AI using perplexity/sonar for: How can I connect to an already running Chrome window or instance using Playwright?
 To connect Playwright to an already running Chrome instance:

 1. Launch Chrome with remote debugging enabled: